Chapter 22: Betrayals

 Gaelib pulled the jeweled dagger from its sheath at his side, pleased by the heft and feel of it.
 He turned it over and felt its sharp edge.

-The Locke girls he’d seen on his last visit to Lexandria were all healthy and wide-hipped for childbearing.
+The Locke girls he’d seen on his last visit to Lexandria were all healthy and suitably wide-hipped for childbearing.
 A son.
 It had to be a son.

+He fretted.
 She has so many sisters.

-He fretted over the possibility she could have ten girls before she had a son.
+She could have ten girls before she had a son.

 Then the Warrior spoke to him.
 Girls are useful, as well.
 Be patient.